VAT Calculator

 Stage 3: Consumer

 This is a very simplified process.
-In reality, a product will go through many more than three steps before reaching the final consumers.
+In reality, a product will go through many more than three steps before reaching the final consumer.
 For example, numerous manufacturers are involved in making parts for a complex product.
 Additionally, wholesalers or distributors are typically involved before the product reaches the retailer.
 VAT is imposed at all these steps as long as there is an increase in value.

 VAT requires detailed record-keeping.
 Businesses must track the VAT they pay on purchases and the VAT they collect on sales.
 This information is crucial not only for calculating the amount of tax due but also for ensuring compliance with tax regulations.